dailydotdev/docs/docs/key-features/feeds.md

 ## Popular feed

-The popular feed uses our ranking algorithm to provide you with articles that are recent, gaining lots of traffic and gaining lots of positive responses from the daily.dev community (either via upvotes or positive comments).
+The popular feed uses our ranking algorithm to provide you with posts that are recent, gaining lots of traffic and gaining lots of positive responses from the daily.dev community (either via upvotes or positive comments).

-To explain this further, let's quickly look at a brief overview of how articles are ranked on our popular feed.
+To explain this further, let's quickly look at a brief overview of how posts are ranked on our popular feed.

 ### Ranking overview for the popular feed

-Once an article is featured on daily.dev, it begins to rank based on various factors, such as:
+Once a post is featured on daily.dev, it begins to rank based on various factors, such as:

-* The number of unique reads the article has received
+* The number of unique reads the post has received
 * The number of upvotes the post has obtained from our community members
-* The freshness of the article, or how recently it was published
+* The freshness of the post, or how recently it was published
 * Other parameters related to content quality and engagement levels By considering these factors, we aim to increase the likelihood of interesting and valuable posts surfacing to the top of the feed.

-However, we understand that sometimes you may prefer to view the latest articles we've featured without the influence of our ranking algorithm.
+However, we understand that sometimes you may prefer to view the latest posts we've featured without the influence of our ranking algorithm.
 To accommodate this, we've added the option to sort the Popular feed by date.

 ### Sorting by date